astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

         summary_epoch_train_op = tf.summary.merge_all('per_epoch_train')

-Each of the above sections, will be explained in the following subsections using the same naming convention for convenience.
+Each of the above sections will be explained in the following subsections using the same naming convention for convenience.

 ~~~~~~~~~~~~~